Prag8855/aab/content/guides/mwd-meaning.md

 Date_created: 2022-06-09
 ---

+"m/w/d" is an abbreviation of "männlich, weiblich oder divers".
+This guide explains why it appears on German job listings.

+{% include "_blocks/tableOfContents.html" %}

 ## What does this abbreviation mean?

 German job offers often show "m/w/d" in the title.
 It's an abbreviation for "männlich, weiblich oder divers" - "male, female or diverse".
 This abbreviation means that the job offer is open to all genders, even if the job title is masculine.